-The raised design of most tractor trailers allows just enough room for smaller passenger-vehicles to get wedged underneath.
-The roof of the vehicle can be cut off, resulting in injuries that are rarely survivable.
+The raised design of most tractor trailers allows just enough room for smaller cars to get wedged underneath.
+The roof of the car can be cut off, resulting in injuries that are rarely survivable.
 Those who do survive must often undergo months, and even years, of treatment to recover from their injuries.

 After such a catastrophic truck accident in New Mexico, you deserve the legal advocacy of an experienced Albuquerque truck accident attorney.
 Attorney Andras Szantho understands the pain and suffering caused by underride accidents.
 As your attorney, he can work tirelessly for you in pursuit of justice.
 With years of experience and vast legal knowledge, attorney Szantho has helped hundreds of injured motorists obtain compensation for their losses.
 Contact us today and find out how we can help you.

 What causes underride truck accidents?

 There are many factors that can lead to an underride accident.
 Most of the time, they are attributed to negligence on the part of the truck driver or truck company.
 Underride accidents are often caused by:

 - Lack of underride guards on trucks: In order to prevent underride accidents, guards should be placed on all trailers.
 Many trucking companies already equip their vehicles with underride guards.
 However, some lawmakers are calling for underride guards to be required on all trucks.

 - Trucking company’s failure to maintain or improve visibility: Reflective tape and reflective devices should be installed on all large trucks.
 If reflective gear is already installed, it should be maintained and cleaned off regularly.